Ankr-network/ankr-docs/docs/build-blockchain/chains/v2/ethereum/about-ethereum.md

 ---
-Title: Ethereum RPC
+title: Overview
-id: ethereum
+id: about-ethereum
 ---

 # Ethereum RPC

-**Ethereum** is a decentralized, open-source blockchain with smart contract functionality. **Ether** (**ETH**) is the native cryptocurrency of the platform.&#x20;
+**Ethereum** is a decentralized, open-source blockchain with smart contract functionality. **Ether** (**ETH**) is the native cryptocurrency of the platform.

 The Ethereum network is one of the most popular platforms for building dApps and blockchain solutions.
 A series of upgrades are currently taking place as part of the transition from **Proof-of-Work** to a **Proof-of-Stake** consensus model.
-This shift allows network participants to stake ETH and earn rewards for supporting the network.&#x20;
+This shift allows network participants to stake ETH and earn rewards for supporting the network.

+To connect to an Ethereum node, every Ethereum Client e.g. [Geth](https://geth.ethereum.org/) or [Erigon](https://github.com/ledgerwatch/erigon) implements a JSON-RPC specification.
+The [Ethereum JSON-RPC Specification](https://playground.open-rpc.org/?schemaUrl=https://raw.githubusercontent.com/ethereum/eth1.0-apis/assembled-spec/openrpc.json&uiSchema%5BappBar%5D%5Bui:splitView%5D=true&uiSchema%5BappBar%5D%5Bui:input%5D=false&uiSchema%5BappBar%5D%5Bui:examplesDropdown%5D=false) is a collection of methods that all clients implement.

+The following networks are supported by Ankr.

+* Ethereum Mainnet
+* Rinkeby Testnet
+* Ropsten Testnet
+* Goerli Testnet

 ## Quick links